Brian Cole (musician): The Association

 In 1966, Cole co-founded the folk rock band The Association, a band that had previously been a thirteen-piece ensemble called The Men.
 The Association signed to Valiant Records in 1966, and released their debut album And Then...
 Along Comes the Association, shortly after.
 The Association are best known for their songs "Cherish", "Along Comes Mary", "Windy" and "Never My Love".
 The Association were an opening act at the Monterey Pop Festival.
 The group were known for their harmonies.
 Cole sang bass vocals in their songs.

 Unlike the other members, Cole rarely sang lead, most notably singing lead on the song "Reputation", featured on the Association's 1967 album Insight Out.

 As a member of the Association, he was nominated for a Grammy Award six times, three times each in the 9th and 10th Annual Grammy Awards, which were held in 1967 and 1968, respectively.

 In August 1969, a collection of poems, penned by the seven members of the Association, was released as the book Crank Your Spreaders.

 Personal life and death

-He has three sons, Jordan, Chandler, and Brant.
+He had three sons, Jordan, Chandler, and Brant.
 Jordan Cole is now a member of the Association, and has provided keyboards, guitar, vocals, recorder, and drums since 1999.
 Brant Cole is a drummer for the Los Angeles-based band Briana and the Fates.

 Cole became a heavy drug user in his final years and died in Los Angeles of a heroin overdose in 1972 at the age of 29.
 Cole's last release with the Association was their album Waterbeds in Trinidad!, which was released four months prior.

 Cole, once known for performing with a Gibson semi-hollow bass guitar onstage, had put the signature bass in his attic sometime in 1969 and it was passed on to his oldest son upon his death.
 In 1997, his son Jordan had it restored and has used it in recordings.